IBM/ibm-licensing-operator/README.md

 EOF
 ```

-The `operator-marketplace` controller should successfully process this object (status should have value Succeeded):
+The `operator-marketplace` controller should successfully process this object.
+See if the Status is `Succeeded`:

 ```console
 $ kubectl get operatorsource opencloud-operators -n $GLOBAL_CATALOG_NAMESPACE